viggoStrom/Train-Interior-Designer/README.md

 You own a train.
 You get to design the layout of every car to maximize your passenger throughput whilst balancing comfort to keep a good reputation.

+## Mentality
+You run **your** train.
+You control the layouts of the cars, which locomotives you and how you wanna play.
+I will allow for different equally viable playstyles where you can prioritize things like capacity, comfort, speed and more.
+You strive to be the most efficient train operator, motivated by improving your own skills in train interior design.

 ## Gameplay loop
  - Arrive at the first station, pick up all the passengers at the station (or as many as you can fit).
    - You get paid for each passenger you pick up but only at the end of the day (like your counting the tickets later.
 Will be convenient since some passengers pay more but it depends on how far they ride.
 I guess they could get their ride length generated at spawn).